Auckland

 Coromandel Peninsula

 The Coromandel is beautifully rugged with lovely beaches, stunning scenery and lush native bush.
-Although sparsely populated most of the year, it is a very popular location for Kiwis and overseas visitors all summer.
+Over 70 Coromandel motels are spread over the region and although sparsely populated most of the year, it is a popular location for Kiwis and overseas visitors all summer.
+The major coastal towns of Coromandel Township, Thames, Tairua, Whangamata, Waihi and Whitianga all have quality motel accommodation to choose from.

 Gisborne